seanremenyi/FacialRecog/README.md

 #### Workflow

 This project will adopt an agile workflow.
 I will be planning 2 spints.
-One for planning and design and the other for development and testing.
+One for planning and design and will carry over 2 weeks and the other for development and testing which will take 3 weeks.
 I will be using Trello boards to keep track of each task as well as any blockers that my arise.

 ##### Sprint 1